 The Kidney is a sophisticated processing system which removes waste products from the body.
-Read on to find out how to take are of themto avoid life threatening conditions.

 The majority or kidney disease either improve spontaneously or can be treated by medicines without impairing patients lives.
 However, some people develop irreversible kidney disease called CRF-chronic renal failure, the most common type of kidney disease today.
 Exceptin a few cases, CRF invariably progresses to a stage at which practically the entire kidney function is lost.
 This stage is, as mentionedearlier, called End Stage Renal Disease - ESRD.

 Reasons for CRF are mainly two Diabetes and High Blood Pressure.
 Family history has also been identified as a contributory factor for kidney diseases.

 Swelling of hands and feet and puffiness around the eyes especially in the mornings.
 Shortness of breathe, frequent urge to urinate especially at night or passing small amount of urine.
 Bubbly or foamy urine, blood in urine, difficulty or burning sensation when urinating.
 Persistent fatigue, drowsiness or trouble concentrating.
 Any change in pattern of urination is also a cause to worry.

 Other symptoms to look out for are skin darkening, skin rash or itching, nausea or vomiting, unpleasant taste in the mouth /ammonia breathe, or feeling cold without any valid reason.

 Routine blood and urine test is the most common form of testing the normal functioning of Kidneys.
 Dr.Bhart V. shah, cautions,"A regularurine test, if there is a family history of Kidney disease, or if one has been through one some Kidney disease like a Kidney stone etc,is a must, Check BP and blood sugar constantly if you have high BP or diabetes."